 It's hard to imagine, but an astounding 96 percent of the Earth's water can be found in our oceans.
 Of the tiny percentage that's not in the ocean, about two percent is frozen up in glaciers and ice caps.
 Less than one percent of all the water on Earth is fresh.
 A tiny fraction of water exists as water vapor in our atmosphere.

-According to the U.S. Geological Survey, there are over 1,386,000,000 cubic kilometers of water on the planet.
-A cubic kilometer is the volume of a cube measuring one kilometer on each side.
-Of this vast volume of water, NOAA's National Geophysical Data Center estimates that 1,335,000,000 cubic kilometers is in the ocean.
+According to the U.S. Geological Survey, there are over 332,519,000 cubic miles of water on the planet.
+A cubic mile is the volume of a cube measuring one mile on each side.
+Of this vast volume of water, NOAA's National Geophysical Data Center estimates that 321,003,271 cubic miles is in the ocean.

 That's enough water to fill about 352,670,000,000,000,000,000 gallon-sized milk containers!